 And Prue had accepted, completely unwitting,

 Aunt Scarlett’s long list of the things she would need.

 She soon had the same predilection for greed.

 For both of Prue’s parents, who started to feel

 That nothing they bought for their daughter would do,

 She’d be disappointed, a fact that they knew

 They told her to stop, but it seemed never ending!

-Then one day Aunt Scarlett’s excess caused a rift,
+Then one day Aunt Scarlett’s largesse caused a scene

 And what, you may ask, were they hoping to snag?